Netruk44/ml-interface/doc/openmw-install.md

 git remote add netruk44 https://github.com/Netruk44/nixpkgs
 git fetch netruk44
-git checkout -b openmw-ipc-mod netruk44/openmw-ipc-mod nix-build . -A openmw-mod-something-else
+git checkout -b openmw-ipc-mod netruk44/openmw-ipc-mod nano pkgs/games/openmw/mods/something-else.nix
+  # Edit the line that says `export OPENAI_API_KEY=""` and add your key between the quotes
+nix-build . -A openmw-mod-something-else
 ```

+Once the command is complete, you should have a usable build of the game in the `result` folder.
+You can run it by running the `openmw` binary in the `bin` folder on Linux, or by using `open result/OpenMW.App` on Mac.

+### Without Local nixpkgs Clone
 If you don't have a clone of nixpkgs, and don't want to bother, you can use the following command to just build it without making a clone of nixpkgs:

 > **Note**: Be warned that it will take a few minutes to download the entire repository archive.
 And you'll have to redownload the entire thing every time I push an update.